 This report was prepared for the Ellen Brockman Integrated Catchment Group (EBICG) by Natural Resource Management Officer, Bonny Dunlop-Heague.
-Water samples were collected with the help of Megan O'grady, Sue Pedrick, Sue Metcalf, and a work experience student from Edith Cowen University Sharon Briggs.
+Water samples were collected with the help of Megan O'Grady and various work experience students from Edith Cowen University.
 Samples were analysed by the National Measurement Institute (NMI), an accredited laboratory of the National Association of Testing Authorities (NATA).